bantin/matplotlib-ephys/README.md

 Introduction
 ============

-Matplotlib-ephys is a Python package for electrophysiological recordings, in the form of voltage and current time series.
+Matplotlib-ephys is a Python package that does only one thing.
+It can be used to plot electrophysiological recordings, in the form of voltage and current time series.
+It has however, the interesting capability of being to plot bars, which can be tedious to do manually.

 Requirements
 ============